troyanskiy/AirUpdate/README.md

 That set of `air update` parts will provide you a possibility to build your own app publisher/deployer on you private invirement for free.
 The functionality is similar to Ionic Deploy / Microsoft Code Push which let you publish web assets such as HTML, JS, and CSS directly to your users without going through the app store.

+## Booom!
+- CLI pushes only delta's to the server.
+- Server pushes only delta's to the app.
+So there is no big updates with all havy assets.

 ## Set contains

 ### Server side `cordova-air-update-server`